google/winops/winlog/README.md

 ## Requirements

-Any recent version of Windows 10 or Windows Server 2012 R2 and up is compatible with this library.
+Any version of Windows 10 and Windows Server 2012 R2 and up are compatible with this library.

 ## How to use this library